-Yandex.Passport sends a numeric code when you enter your telephone number during registration or in any Yandex application, as well as when you delete, modify or add a number on the Phone numbers page.
+Yandex.Passport sends you a numeric code when you enter your phone number during registration or in any Yandex application, as well as when you delete, modify, or add a number on the Phone numbers page.
 To confirm any operation, go to that page and enter the code in the field provided.

 You may receive a code unexpectedly if:

 Somebody has hacked into your account and is trying to delete your telephone number.
 Cancel all suspicious operations on the Phone numbers page and change your password.